 To use the individual time-setting options, tap the button several times.
-The symbol that lights up corresponds to the value currently shown in large digits on the display.
+If there are arrows $\diamondsuit$ above and below a symbol, this means that the value being shown

 Types of heating and functions

 Use the function selector to set the types of heating and other functions.